ai-core-tools/hsu-docs/system/units/integrated/index.md

 Integrated units are ideal for **custom microservices** that need sophisticated orchestration, API-level coordination, and seamless integration with other HSU components.

+It is highly-recommended (though optional) that Integrated Unit code should be:
+- **Repository Portable**: Work seamlessly across different repository structures
+- **Integrated with HSU Make System**: Use standardized HSU make system to build

 ## Architecture Integration

 ```